0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/README.md

 If you were to check out all of my articles and projects on [GitHub](https://github.com/davidgatti), you’d see that I try to provide that.
 I believe it's the most important piece of information I can offer.

-If that's left out, and you also mislead and lie to your customers, you then have a recipe for misery and pain.
-In this article I'll focus on demistifying all of the lies that AWS tells you, and I'll provide you with a better frame of reference to help you better understand what AWS has to offer.
+If you leave that out, and you mislead and lie to your customers, you'll have a recipe for misery and pain.
+In this article, I'll focus on demystifying all of the lies that AWS tells you, and I'll provide you with a better frame of reference for understanding what AWS has to offer.

-# The Lies that Amazon Tells Us
+# The Lies Amazon Tells Us

-Whether you're watching video, reading, or talking to someone face to face, just about everyone will tell you that AWS is amazing.
+Whether you're watching a video, reading, or talking to someone face-to-face, just about everyone will tell you that AWS is amazing.
 Everything's automatic, it scales indefinitely, and it's all just a few clicks away.
-But this is complete nonsense, and the sooner you realize that, the sooner you'll understand that you have to put all the pieces together, write the code, and create the configuration files to make it all work automatically and "automagically", as advertised.
+But this is complete nonsense, and the sooner you realize that, the sooner you'll understand that you have to put all of the pieces together, write the code, and create the configuration files to make it all work automatically and "automagically", as advertised.

-# Lego blocks - The lost frame of reference
+# Lego Blocks - The Lost Frame of Reference

-You have to think about AWS like Lego bricks scattered all over the floor, with no instructions on what to do with them.
-There's documentation for each individual piece, but no blueprint or tutorial putting the pieces together.
+AWS is a lot like Lego bricks scattered all over the floor, with no instructions on what to do with them.
+There's documentation for each individual piece, but no blueprint or tutorial on putting the pieces together.
 The most skeptical among you might say that there are tutorials out there.
 But the reality is that those tutorials were probably written five years ago, and the AWS interface has changed drastically since then.
 The steps are different now, but no one's bothered to update the tutorials.
 I've argued with AWS Tech Support, and they always respond that they'll notify the author to update the posts, but nothing ever happens.

 If a tutorial is not working for you, the problem is not with you, it is with the tutorial itself.